Maple Pecan Waffles are a sweet and indulgent brunch, topped with toasted Fisher Nuts Pecans and perfect for Mother’s Day!

 - 2 cups Fisher Nuts Pecan Halves coarsely chopped

 - Additional Fisher Nuts Pecan Halves and maple syrup for topping

-In a separate bowl, combine egg yolks, milk and maple syrup.
+In a separate bowl, combine egg yolks, milk, oil and maple syrup.
 Beat in dry ingredients.
 Add oil and beat until well blended.